-These next several images are of a camper that my husband and I have been in the process of building.
+These next several images are of a camper that Jeff and I have been in the process of building.
 It is basically done at this point, with just a few minor things left to do.
 It is made of untreated 2 x 4s and poor boy fiberglass (canvas fabric and Titebond III Wood Glue).
-I built the 4 frame walls and my husband, Jeff, built the roof frame.
-There have been campers built by others using foam board and poor boy fiberglass but I did not want to go the route of the foam board because ants LOVE foamboard.
+I built the 4 frame walls and Jeff built the roof frame.
+There have been campers built by others using foam board and poor boy fiberglass but I chose not to go the route of the foam board because ants LOVE foamboard.
 Keep in mind, this is a “camper,” and as such, it’s not meant to be seriously used like a motorhome would be used – as a place to live.
 Instead, this camper design is conducive for having fun and light-hearted camping where the campers are not necessarily roughing it, but also not sleeping in a mobile apartment!
-The idea for this project started in 2019-2020 with many obstacles along the way – including one pandemic and one lumber price hike.
-But my husband and I persevered.
-Praise be to God!
-I will eventually include instructions and more descriptive info once the camper is finished.
-My hope is that this project will serve as inspiration and a guide on how to piece meal a low cost camper together if you’re not financially able to buy a new one or a custom built one. ***Disclaimer*** As hopeful and promising as this project is, it is still an experiment, so I do not recommend following this path just yet, until we have had time to test her out in different sorts of conditions, and to write up the findings.

 One thing I regret is that we did not put all the hurricane straps on first before adding the canvas to the roof and before adding the front boards to the